discordjs/guide/guide/popular-topics/permissions-extended.md

 6. Apply all denies for the specific guild member if they exist.
 7. Apply all allows for the specific guild member if they exist.

 Due to this system, you cannot deny base permissions.
-If you grant `SEND_MESSAGES` to `@everyone` and don't grant it for a muted members role, muted members will still be able to send messages unless you specify channel-based overwrites.
+If you grant `SendMessages` to `@everyone` and don't grant it for a muted members role, muted members will still be able to send messages unless you specify channel-based overwrites.

 All additional roles allow overwrites are applied after all additional roles denies!
 If any of a member's roles have an overwrite to allow a permission explicitly, the member can execute the associated actions in this channel regardless of the role hierarchy.